C-SELLERS/LeanDev/readme.md

 From here the container should be initializing, this may take awhile as it will download the Lean Foundation image as well as a copy of the latest repo.

-Once complete your environment is ready to go, for now you will have to do most of the work from the command line until we overwrite the VS Code launch options.
+Once complete your environment is ready to go, a pop up should appear asking for you to open the workspace "lean.code-workspace".
+If it doesn't go to File > Open Workspace > "lean.code-workspace".

-# Commands
-- `dotnet build`